CtrlK

 Trigger Term Quality

 Good coverage of natural terms a user would say: 'Vizro', 'dashboard', 'grid', 'component sizing', 'filter', 'parameter', 'selector', 'wireframes', 'page structure', 'controls', 'charts'.
-These are terms users working with Vizro dashboards would naturally use.
+These are terms users would naturally use when working on Vizro dashboards.

 3 / 3